 These are just a few examples of manual tasks that you can leave to the workflow management system.

-4. Improve team clarity to avoid duplicative work
+- Methods to improve team clarity to avoid duplicative work

 In large organizations, duplicative work can become a large cost center if mismanaged.
 Two members on the same team could be working on the same problem without knowing.

-5. Easily coordinate work across teams and departments
+- Clear coordination across teams and departments

-By sharing high-level goals and roadmaps, you can coordinate projects to support and build off of one another.
+By sharing high-level goals and roadmaps, teams are able to coordinate projects to support and build off of one another.

 6 tips for optimizing your workflows